dszp/NinjaOne-Scripts/ConnectSecure/README.md

 ### Uninstall
 Use this switch or Script Variables Checkbox to attempt to locate the `uninstall.bat` file inside the agent installation folder and run it if it exists, to remove the installed agent.
 If the batch file does not exist, nothing is done unless the `-Force` switch is also provided, in which case the contents of the batch script on an existing system has been embedded in this script (as of 2023-11-10) and will be executed anyway to attempt to remove the agent anyway via the internal uninstall method.

 Output from each command is provided for feedback.
-Every parameter or switch can be set via Script Variables, and the first three also support Custom Fields.
-With minor adjustment, they could also use NinjaRMM Custom Documentation Fields.
+Every parameter or switch can be set via Script Variables, and the first one also supports a NinjaOne Custom
+Field, or NinjaOne Custom Documentation Field, that will only be used if another value is not provided.

 ## Version History
 - Version 0.0.1 - 2023-10-17 - Initial Version by David Szpunar